Back to E-commerce Dictionary

 Examples of PIM Business Case Development

-• 1A retail brand creates a business case showing how PIM will reduce time-to-market for new collections by 30%.
+• 1A clothing brand builds a business case to show how PIM helps them launch new collections 30% faster.

 How WISEPIM Helps